 Harris Health System's School of Diagnostic Medical Imaging offers a full-time, two-year, hospital-based radiography program, beginning in July of each year.

 Harris Health System's School of Diagnostic Medical Imaging and Saint Joseph’s College Online have partnered to provide an avenue for enrolled students to complete an associate degree, as well as provide a seamless coordination between the associate and bachelor degree enrollment in Radiologic Science Administration.
-Contact the radiography program at Harris Health for additional information.

 The mission of the School of Diagnostic Medical Imaging is to educate the next generation of competent entry-level imaging professionals.